19 of the best space documentaries you need to watch

 11. "The Last Man on the Moon" is an inspiring story

-First released in 2014, "The Last Man on the Moon" centers around the events of astronaut Eugene "Gene" Cernan who walked on the Moon in 1972.
-Before he left Earth's nearest celestial body, he left not only his footprints but also his daughter's initials on the Lunar dust.
+First released in 2014, "The Last Man on the Moon" centers around the events of astronaut Eugene "Gene" Cernan, who walked on the Moon in 1972.
+Before leaving Earth's nearest celestial body, he left his footprints and his daughter's initials on the Lunar dust.

-This documentary is the first of its kind to share his epic story about his personal fulfillment, love, and loss.
+This documentary is the first to share his epic story about fulfillment, love, and loss.
 Combining rare archival footage with compelling visual FX, this documentary offers unparalleled access to this iconic historical figure.

 12. "Roving Mars" is a must-watch for any Mars maniac

-If you are fascinated by the "Red Planet", you really have to watch this great little documentary.
-Initially released in 2006, "Roving Mars" is an IMAX documentary film about the development, launch, and operation of the Mars Exploration Rovers, Spirit, and Opportunity.
+If you are fascinated by the "Red Planet," watch this little documentary.
+Initially released in 2006, "Roving Mars" is an IMAX documentary film about the development, launch, and operation of the Mars Exploration Rovers Spirit and Opportunity.

 The documentary film uses actual photographs from the surface of Mars and includes CGI to bring the stills to life.
 The film was a raging success and made somewhere in the region of $10 million by 2009.

-If you love all things, Mars, you really will enjoy watching this amazing documentary.
+If you love Mars, you will enjoy watching this fantastic documentary.

-13. "Mission Control: The Unsung Heroes of Apollo" is yet another great space documentary
+13. "Mission Control: The Unsung Heroes of Apollo" is yet another excellent space documentary

 First released in 2017, "Mission Control: The Unsung Heroes of Apollo" is another space documentary lovers must watch.
-Focussing on the behind the scenes work of mission control, this documentary provides important information into the lives of the unsung heroes of many space missions.
+Focussing on the behind-the-scenes work of mission control, this documentary provides essential information into the lives of the unsung heroes of many space missions.

 It combines archival footage and present-day interviews to bring this incredible period of history to life for a modern audience.
-This really is an interesting view of any space program enthusiast.
+This is an exciting view for any space program enthusiast.

-14. "First to the Moon: The Journey of Apollo 8" is another awesome space documentary
+14. "First to the Moon: The Journey of Apollo 8" is another excellent space documentary

 Initially screened at The Explorers Club in New York City, the Kansas Cosmosphere, and Arizona State University, this documentary comes highly recommended.